astutespruce/sarp-connectivity/analysis/post/README.md

 Run `analysis/post/extract_summary_stats.py` to generate an overall summary file used by the user interface in the tool, and a summary file for each of the summary units to be attached to their vector tiles.

-### Networks for mapping

-Run `analysis/post/extract_small_barrier_networks.py` to extract networks upstream of small barriers.
-NOTE: these only the subset of networks associated with small barriers, not the full aquatic network.

-Also note:
-`analysis/post/extract_dam_networks.py' can be used to extract upstream networks for dams if needed.
-This is not currently used. (the shapefiles created by the network analysis are used instead)

 ### Vector tiles

 From the root directory of the repository, run the following shell scripts:

 - `analysis/post/generate_barrier_tiles.sh`: this generates the on and off-network tilesets for dams, small barriers (off-network includes road crossings), and waterfalls, and joins summary stats to the boundary layers.
 - `analysis/post/generate_network_tiles.sh`: this generates the dams and small barrier networks.
 The networks for the dams are the complete set of networks and can be used to display flowlines on a map; the small barriers are only those networks upstream of small barriers.

 Final tiles for deployment are in `/tiles`